AlexanderAzzopardi/UnitConvertor/README.md

 > dotnet add package UnitsNet --version 4.99.0
 >
 #### Installation of RestClient
-Search **RestClient** in the extension tab.
+Search **RestClient** in the extension tab and install

 # Build and Run

-Load up **Docker**.
+* Make sure that **Docker Kubernetes** is running.

-Enter line into terminal:
+* Enter line into terminal:
     > dapr run --app-id "unit-conversion" --app-port "5000" --dapr-grpc-port "50010" --dapr-http-port "5010" -- dotnet run

-On the *UnitConversionTest.http* fIle click send request on the unit you want converting.
+* On the *UnitConversionTest.http* fIle click send request on the unit you want converting.

 # Creating a unit conversion file (.http)
 The file below is an example of a unit conversion of type "Length" converting from metres to millimetres with the starting value of 56.